SolairePrivacy/Zpay/README.md

    - Once the expected payment is detected and confirmed, the session is updated to `confirmed`.

 3. **Solana Execution**
-   - Upon confirmation, ZPay triggers a **Solana transaction** from a custodial wallet.
+   - Upon confirmation, ZPay calls Flashift `createTransaction` to deliver SOL to the destination wallet.
-   - Supported actions include:
-     - Sending SOL or SPL tokens
-     - Buying and Selling Tokens
-     - Invoking on-chain programs
-   - Both the Zcash and Solana transaction hashes are stored and exposed via API.
+   - The Flashift order id, deposit address, and Solana transaction hash are written back to the session.

 4. **User Feedback**
-   - The frontend UI polls `/api/payments/status/:id` to show live updates.
+   - Checkout UI receives live status via Kafka-backed Server Sent Events with Redis polling as a fallback.
-   - Once complete, the user sees a success screen with linked transaction hashes (Zcash + Solscan).
+   - Once complete, users see linked hashes for Zcash, Flashift, and Solana.

 ---